eclipse-openj9/openj9-docs/docs/tool_migration.md

 - The `-f` option to read commands from a file.
 - The `Perfcounter.print` option for displaying performance counters for the target VM.
-- Selecting VMs by main class instead of VMID.
-- Specifying `0` as a VMID to target all VMs.

 #### Java memory map tool (`jmap`)